 Three Sharp 815 copiers are located in the Photocopying Room on the first floor.
 All machines are equipped to accept VendaCards which may be purchased at specified times through the Circulation Department.
+A list of VendaCard charges and policies may be obtained at the circulation desk.
 The charge is \$0.05 per copy.
 A coin box on one of the three machines will accept nickels, dimes or quarters and give change.
 Tidewater attorneys may set up an account with the library and be billed for copying.
 Information on establishing law firm accounts is available at the circulation desk.